An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion

 and hence

 Finally, one obtains

-\end{proof} The comparison of the exact solution with the Krylov approximation via the alternative representation by the $\varphi_1$-function leads to the error bound in theorem~\ref{error}.
-The $\varphi_1$-function can by approximated uniformly for matrices/operators with field-of-values in the left half-plane, which could be proved in \cite{ratkryphi11}.
+\end{proof} The comparison of the exact solution with the Krylov approximation via the alternative representation by the $\varphi_1$-function leads to the error bound in Theorem~\ref{error}.
+The $\varphi_1$-function can be approximated uniformly for matrices/operators with field-of-values in the left half-plane (cf. \cite{ratkryphi11}).
 Here we obtain even better bounds due to the symmetry of the matrix at which the function is evaluated. \begin{theorem} The error of the rational Krylov approximation $\vec{f}_m=\|\vec{b}\|V_me^{tS_m}\vec{e}_1$ in the extended Krylov subspace $\mathcal{E}_{m-1}((\gamma I-tA)^{-1},\vec{b})$ with $\gamma >0$ to the solution of \eqref{ode} reads, for $m \geq 2$ and $t > 0$,

 with

 where $\|\cdot \|_{(-\infty,0]}$ designates the supremum norm on $(-\infty,0]$ and the space